ByAUJay

 Emerging best practices we apply at 7Block Labs

-- Move now on ISO/IEC 27001:2022.
-Update risk treatments and Annex A mappings; 2013 certificates sunset Oct 31, 2025. (nqa.com)
+- Don’t wait on ISO/IEC 27001:2022.
+Refresh your risk treatments and Annex A mappings; remember, those 2013 certificates are set to expire on October 31, 2025.
+More info can be found here.

 KPIs we set (and hit) for stakeholders

-- Per‑action cost caps by flow (e.g., <$0.03 for balance updates, <$0.15 for complex redemptions on L2).
-Validate against live gas telemetry post‑Dencun. (onchainstandard.com)
+- Per-action cost caps by flow (for instance, keeping it under $0.03 for balance updates and below $0.15 for more complex redemptions on L2).
+Make sure to check this against live gas telemetry after Dencun. (onchainstandard.com)

-- Reconciliation exceptions per 1,000 orders (drive to near‑zero via on‑chain NAV + ISO 20022 states). (dtcc.com)
+- Reconciliation exceptions per 1,000 orders (let's push for near-zero by implementing on-chain NAV along with ISO 20022 states). (dtcc.com)

-- Security posture milestones (ISO 27001:2022 transition by Q3 2025; PCI DSS v4.0/4.0.1 gaps closed by Mar 31, 2025 if in scope). (nqa.com)
+- Security posture milestones (transitioning to ISO 27001:2022 by Q3 2025; closing any gaps in PCI DSS v4.0/4.0.1 by March 31, 2025, if applicable). (nqa.com)

 When you actually need a consultant (and when you don’t)

-- You need one when:
+- You should definitely consider it when:

-- You need a PQC and ISO 27001:2022 transition plan that doesn’t derail delivery timelines. (swift.com)
+- You need a plan for transitioning to PQC and ISO 27001:2022 that won’t throw your delivery timelines off course. (swift.com)

-- You might not when:
+- You might want to skip it when:

 A 90‑day, outcome‑oriented engagement (what we deliver)

-- Days 0–15: Strategy to primitives
+- Days 0-15: Strategy to Primitives

-- Days 16–45: Architecture, controls, and selection
+- Days 16-45: Architecture, Controls, and Selection

-- Compliance blueprint for MiCA/TFR/DORA; ISO 27001:2022 and PCI DSS v4.x gap plans. (swift.com)
+- Let’s create a compliance blueprint for MiCA/TFR/DORA and cover the gaps for ISO 27001:2022 and PCI DSS v4.x. (swift.com)

-- Days 46–75: Build the “narrow waist”
+- Days 46-75: Build the “Narrow Waist”

-- Days 76–90: Pilot in prod conditions
+- Days 76-90: Pilot in Prod Conditions

 The bottom line